Morris Park Facility

 The Morris Park Facility is a maintenance facility of the Long Island Rail Road in Queens, New York City.
 It includes two employee-only side platforms on the Atlantic Branch named Boland's Landing.
-Two wooden platforms each 2 cars long exist on the two-track line, with a flashlight for workers to signal trains to stop.
+Two wooden platforms, each two cars long, exist on the two-track line, with a flashlight for workers to signal trains to stop.

 The facility opened on November 1, 1889.
-Though used for train storage for over a century, it is mainly used for maintaining and refueling diesel locomotives and diesel electric locomotives since the 1990s.
+Though used for train storage for over a century, it is mainly used for maintaining and refueling diesel locomotives and electro-diesel locomotives since the 1990s.
 The locomotive roundhouse was renovated in 2018, with construction being completed in late 2020.

 Description

-The Morris Park Facility covers about 21 acre, and contains a locomotive shed and sidings for diesel locomotives and diesel electric locomotives.
+The Morris Park Facility covers about 21 acre, and contains a locomotive shed and sidings for diesel locomotives and dual-mode electro-diesel locomotives.
 Originally it included a 23-stall brick locomotive roundhouse, an electric turntable, maintenance offices, and locomotive watering facilities.
 A smaller roundhouse and turntable, as well as a separate four-track shed, now exist on the site.
 The facility also includes storage and receiving yards; maintenance shops; and a train-car wash.

-The Morris Park Facility contains the Morris Park Locomotive Shop, a locomotive shed that is used to store the EMD DE30AC and EMD DM30AC locomotives used on the LIRR.
+The Morris Park Facility contains the Morris Park Locomotive Shop, a locomotive shed that is used to store the EMD DE30AC and DM30AC locomotives used on the LIRR.
 The shop contains one of four remaining turntables left on the LIRR.
-Oyster Bay and Greenport yards have the others, and Riverhead has one on the grounds of the Railroad Museum of Long Island.
+Riverhead has one on the grounds of the Railroad Museum of Long Island, and Oyster Bay and Greenport yards have the others.
 The Morris Park turntable is the only one of the turntables still functioning; those in Oyster Bay, Riverhead, and Greenport exist purely for historical purposes.